Newtons: First Battle Stations

 And wasn’t it Lem ran to fetch the corner bobby?

-The sight of it, on the flocking, and the damask…
+The sight of it, on the flocking, on the damask…

 And wasn’t it Nell sat with old Mrs. Combles…?